17 May The Best Things to do in Venice

 How popular do you think Venice is?
 Have you seen any pictures lately?
 Or perhaps in a movie?
-I bet you would have laid eyes on those lovely canals with primitive buildings on both sides and a gondola passing beneath a charming bridge with decorative balusters.
+I bet you would have laid eyes on those lovely canals with primitive buildings on both sides.
+And then there is a gondola passing beneath a charming bridge with decorative balusters.

 I am sure it looks magnificent.
 And I will give my word that it is!
 Venice is one of its kind and you cannot compare it with any other place in this world.
 But there comes more with fame and rarely does anyone talk about it.

-Let us start with what made Venice to popular.
-If you know, Venice is a picturesque city in the north-east of Italy.
+Let us start with what made Venice so popular.
+As you know, Venice is a picturesque city in the northeast of Italy.
 You can characterize it as a group of islands connected by small bridges.

-The city was then governed by members of the noble and wealthiest families known ‘the Great Council’ who elected a ruling member called as ‘doge’ or duke.
-They also built obscenely extravagant palaces and buildings which are today are the most popular tourist spots of the city.
+The city was then governed by members of the noble and wealthiest families known as ‘the Great Council’ who elected a ruling member called a ‘doge’ or duke.
+They also built obscenely extravagant palaces and buildings which are today the most popular tourist spots of the city.

-In the 19th century, with the opening of more popular trade routes to America and East, Venice lost its strategic importance and later became an attractive tourist destination for people all around the world hosting over 30 million tourists annually.
+In the 19th century, with the opening of more popular trade routes to America and the East, Venice lost its strategic importance.
+It later became an attractive tourist destination for people all around the world.
+In recent years it has hosted over 30 million tourists annually.
 It makes Venice one of the most visited places in the world!

 How To Reach Venice

-If you are someone who has their eyes to experience Venice you have many options to reach there.
-If you are flying directly to Venice from overseas you can land at Marco Polo airport which is 14 km away by a short bus or a ferry ride.
+If you are someone who has their eyes on experiencing Venice you have many options to reach there.
+If you are flying directly to Venice from overseas you can land at Marco Polo airport.
+It is 14 km away by a short bus or ferry ride.
 Treviso is another airport which is around 31 km away.

 Stay In Venice

-I will propose that you stay in the city even if it for a night and not visit like a day tourist if you have the budget for it.
-It will definitely be more expensive but if you do want to splurge on something during your vacation, staying in Venice is a great idea.
+I will propose that you stay in the city even if it is for a night and not visit like a day tour if you have the budget for it.
+It will definitely be more expensive.
+But if you do want to splurge on something during your vacation, staying in Venice is a great idea.
 If you are booking a stay make sure it is in the island city and not in Venice Mestre (which is the mainland).

-The reason I am emphasizing on this is that Venice is swarmed with tourists during the daytime.
-The cruise ships which visit and halt at the port bring in thousands of day-trippers to Venice every day from 10 am to 5 pm which makes the city extremely crowded.
+The reason I am emphasizing this is that tourists completely swarm Venice during the day.
+The cruise ships which visit and halt at the port bring in thousands of day-trippers to Venice every day.
+Venice between 10 am to 5 pm is usually extremely crowded.
 You may find yourself bumping into people every now and then.